gautamritvik/SupeNux/README.md

   <a href="https://github.com/gautamritvik/SupeNux-Logos">Click this text to go to the GitHub page for the logos for SupeNux, and the logos' license.</a>
 </p>

-# UPDATES:
-- You can now report your issues in the Issues tab above on this GitHub page!
-- SupeNux's new CLI NuxShell has made some **BIG** advancements!
-Go to it's GitHub page at https://www.github.com/gautamritvik/SupeNux-NuxShell

 # About SupeNux
 This is the official source code for SupeNux, an OS made on Linux technology.
 SupeNux is a AI-powered and powerful OS, with capabilities that (no offense) even Linux can't do in someways.
 Here are some (planned) features:
 **1. Clean homescreen**